Summary of work for Week 4:

 MAKE and post on blog:

-You are going to make two videos – each a 1-minute version of a Social Distancing Portrait – based on the work of Adad Hannah (see link above).
+You are going to make your own 1-minute version of a Social Distancing Portrait – based on the work of Adad Hannah (see link above).

-You can make a self-portrait – and or portraits of someone you know, or of someone you don’t know.
+You can make a self-portrait – or a portrait of someone you know, or of someone you don’t know.
 Strictly follow all public health guidelines during the pandemic at all times – and when you make your work.

 Consider Adad Hannah’s examples, look at many of the videos from the past 6 months.
 What are the kinds of people he observes?
 How are they different from one another?
 How do the portraits change over time?
 How do the portraits witness important moments of the pandemic?
 What new insights or meaning does he bring with these videos – especially with so many of them?